A statistical approach for simulating the density solution of a McKean-Vlasov equation: Introduction

 \subsection{Results and organisation of the paper}

 In Section \ref{sec: assumptions} we give the precise conditions on the data $(\mu_0, \sigma, b)$.
 We need a smooth and sub-Gaussian integrable initial condition $\mu_0$ in order to guarantee the existence of a classical solution $\mu_t(x)$ to the Fokker-Planck equation \eqref{original} and sub-Gaussianity of the process $(X_t)_{t \in [0,T]}$ that solves the McKean-Vlasov equation \eqref{mckeaneq}.
-The coefficients $b(t,x,\mu_t),\sigma(t,x)$ are smooth functions of $(t,x)$ and $\sigma$ is uniformly elliptic, following the conditions of Gobet and Labart \cite{Gobet2008sharp}.\\
+The coefficients $b(t,x,\mu_t),\,\sigma(t,x)$ are smooth functions of $(t,x)$ and $\sigma$ is uniformly elliptic, following the conditions of Gobet and Labart \cite{Gobet2008sharp}, where the expression “small time” in the title of \cite{Gobet2008sharp} refers to a small time neighborhood rather than to a small value of $T$. \\

 In Section \ref{sec: esti} we construct the estimator $\widehat \mu_T^{N,h,\eta}(x)$ of \eqref{eq: def kernel estimator} via a regular kernel $K$ of order $\ell$, see Definition \ref{def: kernel}.
 It depends on the size $N$ of the particle system, the step $h>0$ of the Euler scheme and the statistical smoothing parameter $\eta$ and the order of the kernel $\ell$.
 Abbreviating $K_\eta = \eta^{-d}K(\eta^{-1}\cdot)$ for $\eta >0$, we have the following decomposition for the simulation error: